Cloufield/GWASTutorial/10_PRS/README.md

 ## Bootstrap Confidence Interval Methods for R2

+Bootstrap is a commonly used resampling method to generate a sampling distribution from the known sample dataset.
+It repeatedly takes random samples with replacement from the known sample dataset.

+Steps:

+- Sample with replacement B times.
+(B should be large.)
+- Estimate the parameter using the bootstrp sample.
+- Obtain the approximate distribution of the parameter.

+The percentile bootstrap interval is then defined as the interval between $100 \% \times \alpha /2$ and $100 \% \times (1 - \alpha /2)$ percentiles of the parameters estimated by bootstrapping.
+We can use this method to estimate the  bootstrap interval for $R^2$.

 ## Meta-scoring methods for PRS

 It has been shown recently that the PRS models generated from multiple traits using a meta-scoring method potentially outperforms PRS models generated from a single trait.